“I was feeling very alone and irritable.”

 Not great.

-But then you'd hit a bad day and it'd be 'let me immediately apply for 30 jobs today because I'm miserable'.
+But then you'd hit a bad day, and immediately the thoughts changed to: 'Let me immediately apply for 30 jobs today because I'm miserable'.

 How did you choose your new career?